InformedFish/Seagull2/README.md

 - Implement feedback

 Current Bugs:
 - Opening cutscene does not work when spamming through the messages.
+I think I can fix this by having the handleClick interact with the displayText, but this is pretty low priority for me.
+Don't go clicking.
+- Loading scene GIF does not work because Phaser does not support GIFs.
+I don't think websites in general support GIFs, actually.
+Need to convert to spritesheet, but low priority.

+- Cutscene needs two clicks in order to end properly.
+FIXED.